Chart Color Schemes

 Rasmussen has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Rasmussen's population is estimated at around 4,940 as of Nov 2025.
-This reflects an increase of 271 people (5.8%) since the 2021 Census, which reported a population of 4,669 people.
-The change is inferred from the resident population of 4,817 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 172 validated new addresses since the Census date.
-This level of population equates to a density ratio of 894 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Rasmussen's 5.8% growth since census positions it within 1.1 percentage points of the SA4 region (6.9%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by natural growth that contributed approximately 64.0% of overall population gains during recent periods, although all drivers including overseas migration and interstate migration were positive factors.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, the estimated population of Rasmussen as of Feb 2026 is around 4940.
+This reflects an increase of 271 people since the 2021 Census, which reported a population of 4669.
+The change was inferred from the resident population of 4817, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 170 validated new addresses since the Census date.
+This level of population equates to a density ratio of 894 persons per square kilometer.
+Rasmussen's growth rate of 5.8% since the census positions it within 1.3 percentage points of the SA4 region (7.1%).
+Population growth was primarily driven by natural growth contributing approximately 64%.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-As we examine future population trends, a population increase just below the median of locations outside of capital cities is expected, with the Rasmussen statistical area (Lv2) expected to grow by 625 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 10.9% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+Future population trends indicate an increase just below the median for locations outside capital cities, with Rasmussen expected to grow by 634 persons to 2041, reflecting a total increase of 11.2% over the 17 years.

 Frequently Asked Questions - Population